IC 442 - Lenticular Galaxy in Camelopardalis

 Apparent size of IC 442The following table reports IC 442 apparent angular size.
 The green area displayed on top of the DSS2 image of IC 442 is a visual representation of it.

 Digitized Sky Survey image of IC 442

 The image below is a photograph of IC 442 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 442 - Lenticular Galaxy is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 442 - Lenticular Galaxy in the Hubble de Vaucouleurs sequence.
+IC 442 - Lenticular Galaxy in Camelopardalis is classified as Lenticular (S0-Aa) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 442 - Lenticular Galaxy in Camelopardalis in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 442